 Ramban is going beyond Rashi’s point, that the right and the good refer to a higher standard than the law strictly requires.
 It seems as if Ramban is telling us that there are aspects of the moral life that are not caught by the concept of law at all.
 That is what he means by saying “It is impossible to mention in the Torah all aspects of man’s conduct with his neighbours and friends.”

-Law is about universals, principles that apply in all places and times.
-Don’t murder.
-Don’t rob.
-Don’t steal.
-Don’t lie.
+Law is about universals, principles that apply in all places and times: Do not murder.
+Do not rob.
+Do not steal.
+Do not lie.
 Yet there are important features of the moral life that are not universal at all.
 They have to do with specific circumstances and the way we respond to them.
 What is it to be a good husband or wife, a good parent, a good teacher, a good friend?
 What is it to be a great leader, or follower, or member of a team?
 When is it right to praise, and when is it appropriate to say, “You could have done better”?
 There are aspects of the moral life that cannot be reduced to rules of conduct, because what matters is not only what we do, but the way in which we do it: with humility or gentleness or sensitivity or tact.

 Morality is about persons, and no two persons are alike.
-When Moses asked God to appoint a successor, he began his request with the words, “Lord, God of the spirits of all flesh.”
-On this the rabbis commented: what Moses was saying was that because each person is different, he asked God to appoint a leader who would relate to each individual as an individual, knowing that what is helpful to one person may be harmful to another.
+When Moses asked God to appoint his successor, he began his request with the words, “Lord, God of the spirit of all flesh.”
+(Num.
+27:16) On this the Rabbis commented: what Moses was saying was that each person is different, so he asked God to appoint a leader who would relate to each individual as an individual, knowing that what is helpful to one person may be harmful to another.
 This ability to judge the right response to the right person at the right time is a feature not only of leadership, but of human goodness in general.

 Morality is not just a set of rules, even a code as elaborate as the 613 commands and their rabbinic extensions.
 It is also about the way we respond to people as individuals.
 The story of Adam and Eve in the Garden of Eden is at least in part about what went wrong in their relationship when the man referred to his wife as Ishah, ‘woman,’ a generic description, a type.
-Only when he gave her a proper name, Chavah, Eve, did he relate to her as an individual in her individuality, and only then did God “make them garments of skin and clothed them.”
+Only when he gave her a proper name, Chavah, Eve, did he relate to her as an individual in her individuality, and only then did God make “garments of skins for Adam and his wife, and clothed them.”
+(Gen. 3:21)

 This too is the difference between the God of Aristotle and the God of Abraham.
 Aristotle thought that God knew only universals not particulars.
 This is the God of science, of the Enlightenment, of Spinoza.
 The God of Abraham is the God who relates to us in our singularity, in what makes us different from others as well as what makes us the same.

 This ultimately is the difference between the two great principles of Judaic ethics: justice and love.
 Justice is universal.
 It treats all people alike, rich and poor, powerful and powerless, making no distinctions on the basis of colour or class.
 But love is particular.
-A parent loves his or her children for what makes them each unique.
+A parent loves their children for what makes them each unique.
 The moral life is a combination of both.
 That is why it cannot be reduced solely to universal laws.
-That is what the Torah means when it speaks of “the right and the good” over and above the commandments, statutes and testimonies.
+That is what the Torah means when it speaks of “the right and the good” over and above the commandments, statutes, and testimonies.

 The fifth section of the code of law is the conduct that cannot be reduced to law.
 That is what it takes to do the right and the good.

-See Lon Fuller, The Morality of Law, Yale University Press, 1969, and R. Aharon Lichtenstein’s much reprinted article, ‘Is there an ethic independent of the halakhah?’
+See Lon Fuller, The Morality of Law (New Haven, CT: Yale University Press, 1969), and Rabbi Aharon Lichtenstein’s much reprinted article, “Does Jewish Tradition Recognize an Ethic Independent of the Halakhah?” in Modern Jewish Ethics, ed.
+Marvin Fox (Columbus: Ohio State University Press, 1975), pp. 62–88.

 Sifre Zuta, Midrash Tanhuma and Rashi to Numbers ad loc.